Skip to main content

 Note the following about this example output:

-field displays the identification string of the node on which you ran thepxctl status
+• The Node ID field displays the identification string of the node on which you ran the pxctl status command.
+In this example, it's xxxxxxxx-xxxx-xxxx-xxxx-f929bc658862.
+Beneath the Node ID, you can see local node and storage pool information.

-field lists the number of storage pools on the node - Pools are listed by their number,
+• The Local Storage Pool field lists the number of storage pools on the node

-(the local node)xxxxxxxx-xxxx-xxxx-xxxx-2ae648891072
+• xxxxxxxx-xxxx-xxxx-xxxx-f929bc658862 (the local node)

-xxxxxxxx-xxxx-xxxx-xxxx-2ae648891072
+• xxxxxxxx-xxxx-xxxx-xxxx-2ae648891072

-xxxxxxxx-xxxx-xxxx-xxxx-9bf257e9973a
+• xxxxxxxx-xxxx-xxxx-xxxx-9bf257e9973a

-node is 128 GiB, and the amount of used storage space is 8.4 GiB - The total amount of storage space available across your cluster is 384 GiB, and the amount of used storage space is 25 GiB
+• The total amount of storage space available across your cluster is 384 GiB, and the amount of used storage space is 25 GiB

 The following example displays the status of a cluster that is in maintenance mode.
-Note that the status line has changed to PX is in maintenance mode
+Note that the status line has changed to PX is in maintenance mode.

 PX is in maintenance mode.
 Use the service mode option to exit maintenance mode.